 A chance meeting on a street corner in a remote German town with a monk led me to a monastery in the countryside, where I found lodging for the summer.
 In between frenzied dancing in front of the monks' holy deity, we tilled the earth and harvested the straw.
 The wholesome lifestyle worked its mending ways on me.
 My skin was tanned brown and I shaved off my hair.
 When I had free time I sat in fields of sunflowers and meditated — I followed my breath again to that silent place, and held my concentration there, as if drilling through solid concrete.

 After a few days I came to a town in the southern sole of Italy, where caves were hewn out of the solid limestone walls of a canyon.
-I resolved to say here an finish my work - the path had come to and end.
-There was no need for further travel as all the tools i needed were in my hands, and the treasure was inside me.
+I resolved to stay here and finish my work — the path had come to an end.
+There was no need for further travel as all the tools I needed were in my hands, and the treasure was inside me.

 Time unwound as I sat in the cave, ignoring mosquitos, and the passing voices of villagers, who knew nothing of me.
 Stray dogs would come right up to me and sniff before running away.
 I remained motionless in meditation.
 My hungers and pains faded away as I chipped through the stone of silence in my mind with the pure force of concentration.
 Slowly the world faded away as I flicked away thoughts like insects, effortlessly becoming subsumed into the fire of pure consciousness.